Gitju/Machinecoin-Api/README.md

-Machinecoin-Api
+Machinecoin-RPC
 ===============

-This repository will be used to implement the Machinecoin API using different kind of programming languages.
+This repository will be used to implement the Machinecoin-RPC using different kind of programming languages.